 Treatment can be simple.
 Run your water for 30 seconds before drinking, especially if you have not used any water for six hours or more.
 Also, use cold water for cooking.
 Run your tap until the water is its coldest.
 Once you flush your tap, fill extra storage containers for later use.

-Other treatment choices available and a call Skillings and Sons.
+Other treatment choices available and call Skillings and Sons.
 We can help you to understand your options.
 Point-of-use filters and filtered pitchers like a Britta are effective at removing copper from your water, but you should have your professional test for pH to address any possible corrosion issues.
 Remember, well water testing is your responsibility and an annual water test is the best measure for protecting the health of your loved ones and will provide you with peace of mind.